-Nor am I so promiscuously to distribute this holy love, as to place it at random upon every one that thinks it convenient for him to call himself a Christian, though I ought to love the very profession, while I know not who sincerely make it, and do plainly see that Jews and Pagans were never worse enemics to Christ and his religion than a great part of the Christian world.
-But let my apprehensions be once set right concerning the true essentials of Christianity, whether consisting in doctrinal or vital principles, then will my love be duly carried to all in whom they are found under one common notion, which I come actually to apply to this or that person as particular occasions do occur; and so shall always be in a preparation of mind actually to unite in Christian love with every such person, whensoever such occasions do invite me to it.

-And do we now need to be told what such an impartial, truly Christian love would do to our common preservation, and to prevent the ruin of the Christian interest?
+Nor am I so promiscuously to distribute this holy love, as to place it at random, upon every one that thinks it convenient for him to call himself a christian, though I ought to love the very profession, while I know not who sincerely makes it, and do plainly see that jews and pagans were never worse enemies to Christ and his religion, than a great part of the Christian world.
+But let my apprehensions be once set right concerning the true essentials of Christianity, (whether consisting in doctrinal or vital principles,) then will my love be duly carried to all in whom they are found under one common notion, which I come actually to apply to this or that person, as particular occasions do occur.
+And so shall always be in a preparation of mind, actually to unite in Christian love with every such person, whensoever such occasions do invite me to it.
+And do we now need to be told what such an impartial truly Christian love, would do to our common preservation, and to prevent the ruin of the Christian interest?

-1. How greatly would it contribute to the vigour of the Christian life!

--For so we should all equally "hold the Head, from which all the body by joints and bands having nourishment ministered, and knit together, increaseth with the increase of God."
-(As afterwards in this chapter, verse 19.)
-Thus, (as it is in that other parallel text of scripture, Eph. iv.
-15, 16,) "speaking the truth in love, we shall grow up into him in all things, which is the Head, even Christ: from whom the whole body fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body unto the edifying of itself in love."
-Obstructions that hinder the free circulation of blood and spirits, do not more certainly infer languishings in the natural body, than the want of such a diffusive love shuts up and shrivels the destitute parts, and hinders the diffusion of a nutritive, vital influence, in the body of Christ.
+(1.)
+How greatly would it contribute to the vigour of the Christian life?
+For so we should all equally "hold the head. from which all the body by joints and bands having nourishment, ministered, and knit together, increaseth with the increase as afterwards in this chapter, ver.
+19. Thus (as it is in that other parallel text of Scripture) speaking the truth in love, we shall grow up into him in all things, which is the head even Christ: from whom the whole body fitly joined together, and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body, unto the edifying of itself in love, Eph.4.
+15, 16.
+Obstructions that hinder the free circulation of blood and spirits, do not more certainly infer languishings in the natural body, than the want of such a diffusive love, shuts up, and shrivels the destitute parts, and hinders the diffusion of a nutritive vital influence, in the body of Christ.